← Blog

 • well-travelled

 Jonah Berger's research into why things go viral found that products with high social currency spread around 2.4 times faster than functionally identical alternatives that carry no status signal.
 The design implication is deliberate: make your product something buyers are proud to be associated with, and they will do your marketing for free.
-The question is not whether your product works — it is whether the act of using it says something good about the person using it.
+The question is not whether your product works.
+It is whether the act of using it says something good about the person using it.

 Ask one question before finalising your product's positioning: would a customer post about buying this unprompted?
 If not, ask what would need to change for them to want to.